Theory and Simulation Facility (at Clark Atlanta University)

 Theory and Simulation are a critical part of the Materials by Design process employed by PARADIM.
-PARADIM’s user resources for theory and simulation are under the direction of Prof. Xiao-Qian (Larry) Wang and located primarily at Clark Atlanta University.
+PARADIM’s user resources for theory and simulation are under the direction of Prof. Tomas Arias and located Cornell University.
 They are accessible remotely.
 All successful PARADIM projects should employ Theory and Simulation as an integral part of the research plan.
+Additional information on the use of these codes is available in the Materials by Design Toolbox

 Solid State and Quantum Chemistry Codes